Trust & compliance

 - Hosting: Azure Container Apps (Microsoft-managed) and Azure Database for PostgreSQL Flexible Server (Microsoft-managed).
 Both inside Microsoft's own EU data centres under the EU Data Boundary commitment.

 - Data residency: core application data — your workspace, network metadata, conflict findings, sync history — is hosted in Azure West Europe and North Europe.
 Email and billing subprocessors process limited data as listed in the Subprocessors section below; Resend's account metadata and Paddle's billing flows may include US-resident data paths.
-Customer environment data (Azure resource metadata) does not flow to those subprocessors.
+Customer environment data (your cloud resource metadata) does not flow to those subprocessors.

 Encryption